MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

 ## Create a configuration file

-You pass relevant tenant identifiers, such as the **Application (client) ID**, to the MSAL SDK through configuration settings.
-You accomplished this by using a JSON file.
+You pass the required tenant identifiers, such as the application (client) ID, to the MSAL SDK through a JSON configuration settings.

-Follow these steps to create configuration file:
+Use these steps to create configuration file:

 1. In Android Studio's project pane, navigate to *app\src\main\res*.
 1. Right-click **res** and select **New** > **Directory**.
 Enter `raw` as the new directory name and select **OK**.